|What is vitamin A? How does vitamin A toxicosis occur? Symptoms Diagnosis Treatment Prevention|

 Supplementing your cat’s diet with cod liver oil.

 Often symptoms are subtle and can take months to develop.
 One of the first symptoms the pet owner may notice is an unkempt coat.
 Other presenting signs may include:

 Chronic cases can show ankylosis fusion of cervical vertebrae and elbow joints, making grooming painful and therefore cats may have an unkempt appearance.
 Jaundice may be seen in cats with liver damage.

-Liver, cod liver oil, and vitamin supplements are all common causes of hypervitaminosis A in cats.
-According to Neils Pederson in his book Feline Husbandry – Diseases and Management in the Multiple Cat Household pet mixes obtained from butchers may also on occasion be a cause as they often contain high amounts of liver.
+Liver, cod liver oil, and vitamin supplements are all common causes of hypervitaminosis A in cats, some pet mixes obtained from butchers which contain high levels of liver.

 Bony changes are irreversible, however, other symptoms should improve once a proper and balanced diet is fed.